decentralized-identity/bbs-signature/draft-bbs-signatures.md

 : The generator corresponding to a given msg.

 H_s
 : A generator for the blinding value in the signature.
-H_s is defined by each ciphersuite must always be supplied to the operations listing it as a parameter.
+The value of H_s is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.

 H_d
 : A generator for the signature domain separation tag (sig_dst), which binds both signature and proof to a specific domain.
-H_d is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.
+The value of H_d is defined by each ciphersuite and must always be supplied to the operations listing it as a parameter.

 signature
 : The digital signature output.